Mexican Chocolate Mousse Pie

 - 14 oz.
 Oreos, which is 1 regular package, or chocolate sandwich cookies

 Prepare a 9-inch springform pan by lightly greasing the pan with butter and then wiping with a paper towel (cooking spray works also).
-Grind the cookies into fine crumbs using a food processor or blender.
+Grind 14 ounces cookies into fine crumbs using a food processor or blender.
 Place the crumbs into a medium bowl.
-Melt the butter and stir into the cookie crumbs until there are no dry crumbs left.
-Sprinkle the espresso powder over the crumb mixture and stir again to combine.
+Melt 8 Tablespoons butter and stir into the cookie crumbs until there are no dry crumbs left.
+Sprinkle ¼ teaspoon espresso powder (if using) over the crumb mixture and stir again to combine.

 Pour the crumbs into your springform pan and press firmly into the bottom and up to the top of the sides to create a pretty crust.
 The sides can be a little thin.
 For success in making a nice almost 45-degree crust edge on the inside of the pie, take a glass and press along the insides, helping to make your crisp corner.